Orlando First-Time Visitor Tips

 - Make sure your phones, cameras and other battery-powered devices are fully charged before you arrive.
 If you need a quick charge, some parks offer free battery charging at guest services.

 - If you’re looking to save money, keep in mind that Walt Disney World, Universal Orlando Resort and LEGOLAND Florida will let you bring outside food and drink, so long as the food doesn’t need to be heated and the beverages aren’t alcoholic.
-SeaWorld Orlando permits baby formula, baby food and food for guests with special diets.
+SeaWorld Orlando permits baby formula, baby food, and food for guests with special diets.

 - Make a note of where you park.
 Our theme parks’ parking lots and garages are massive, and after a full day of fun, the last thing you’ll want to do is spend countless minutes (or even hours) looking for your vehicle.
+At Walt Disney World, the My Disney Experience Mobile App can remember your location for you.

 - Thanks to heated waters, most Orlando water parks stay open year-round.
 However, check with your preferred park to ensure they’ll be open during your visit.